lifthrasiir/angolmois/INTERNALS.md

 This section is not intended to be complete.
 In doubt, always consult the source code.
 The source code of Angolmois is in public after all.

+### Glossary

+This document uses the following terms:

+* A **command** refers to one significant line in the BMS file, starting with optional whitespace followed by `#`.
+A **data command** is a subset of command which has a form of `#xxxyy:...`.
+* A **key** refers to one input element of the input device, normally a button, a joystick axis or a turntable.
+* An **alphanumeric key** refers to a two-letter, base-36 data element present in data commands.
+Alphanumeric keys are used as an identifier or direct value.
+* A **measure** is a unit of time, which length is associated to the actual time by BPM.
+The song is composed of multiple measures in BMS and each measure is given a **measure number** starting at 0.
+* A **channel** refers to the type of data commands, conveniently represented as one alphanumeric key.
+* A **lane** refers to a game element where objects are vertically positioned and mapped to the physical key and screen area.
+Each lane has an associated group of four channels.
+* An **object** refers to a game element positioned in the certain lane which directly or indirectly affects the game play.
+There are five kinds of objects supported by Angolmois: visible object (note), invisible object, long note start and end, and bomb.
+Note that the horizontal measure bar is not an object.
+* A **key model** refers to how the channels `10`-`2Z`, `30`-`4Z`, `50`-`6Z`
+  and `D0`-`EZ` (which forms 72 groups in total) are mapped to lanes, and also how those lanes are mapped to the physical input device and screen.

 ### Basic Rules

 * Lines can end with `\r` (Mac OS classic), `\n` (Unix) or `\r\n` (Windows).